FREQUENTLY ASKED QUESTIONS

 How Can I Prepare for Bootcamp?

-To ensure optimal preparedness and performance during the ABSN bootcamp, you must complete a series of virtual lessons by the end of the day on Monday, May 6, 2024.
+To ensure optimal preparedness and performance during the ABSN bootcamp, you must complete a series of virtual lessons by the end of your first day at bootcamp.
 You can access these lessons via Blackboard Ultra, where you’ll watch how-to videos to familiarize yourself with skills you’ll be practicing during the bootcamp and complete quizzes and exams related to these skills.
 This preparation will support your hands-on mastery of the skills you’ll need to be successful in your clinical experiences as a student nurse.

 What Items Do I Need To Bring To Bootcamp?